michatran4/matchmaker/README.md

 There should be sections and questions/answers formatted like the following:

     School-related questions
+    These are questions about school!

     What is your favorite subject?
     English
     Math

     Life-related questions
+    These are questions about your lifestyle.

     Do you exercise?
     Yes
     No

 - All sections and questions should be separated by a newline.
 - Answers and questions should be grouped together with no newline.
+- Sections must have a single line description that is the following line.
 - **Questions cannot start with a parenthesis, and they should not be numbered.**
 - There should be at least two answers per question.